 - The Nimby Fifty has put Pemberton mountain biking on the map

 - Trails often run near 2 lakes, which are great for a quick dip when it gets hot.

 - The climate: This year, in 2013, we are still mountain biking on December 19th.

 - Trails are within biking distance from the Village, for easy access.

 Photography Provided by Pemberton Bike Co.

 Maps and Itineraries

-The Pemberton Valley Trail Association has their new trail map coming out this February, which will include a couple new blue trails including “Back Pains” and “Pacific” that Edward Witwicky built with some fun flowy single track and jumps.
+The updated Pemberton Valley Trail Association trail map includes new blue trails: “Back Pains” and “Pacific” that Edward Witwicky, local avid biker, built with some fun flowy single track and jumps.

 When to Ride

 Pemberton is nestled between Whistler and Lillooet, an arid region just north of Pemberton.
 This means that it can be 10 degrees warmer in Pemberton than it is on the coast.
 So if it is 20 degrees in Vancouver, it can be 30 degrees that day in Pemberton.
 At the same time, it is not nearly as dry as the region just beyond it to the north.
 This gives you an ideal climate for biking in spring and fall.
 As Ed (full name) says, it’s often a bit too hot in mid-summer with many trails being loose and dry.
 However, Pemberton has been gifted with two lakes (Mosquito Lake and One-Mile Lake) bordering a lot of the trails “ which are amazing to jump in mid ride or just make it a great destination ride.
 Work up a sweat then jump in the mountain lakes to cool off.”